Some useful links

 General Finding Aids

-19th-century Ordnance Survey maps of Great Britain, together
+Includes Ordnance Survey maps of England.

-- Gazetteer of British Place Names
+- Gazetteer of British Place Names (Association of British Counties)

 Database covering all English parishes, with notes on the origin of each place name, and source references.
 The data can be searched, or else browsed for each county using either alphabetical indexes or maps.